 We expect that sports products sales in the future will continue to focus on the use of LED technology due to its lower power consumption, longer life and resulting lower maintenance costs as compared to other technologies.
-Because most of the products within the sports products group have significant standardization, we have been able to make progress on our goal of delivering the highest quality products while maintaining consistent margins.
+Because most of the products within the sports products group have significant standardization, we have been able to make progress on our goal of delivering the highest quality products.